hullmann/continuouscontrol-DDPG/README.md

 ### Project details

-This project is about teaching robotic arms to reach and follow a target locations by the Deep Deterministic Policy Gradient method.
+In this project, we teach the robotic arms to follow the targets by the Deep Deterministic Policy Gradient method.

 This environment rewards a reacher in the target location with +0.1.
 The vector observation space is 26 dimensional and the vector action space has 4 dimensions corresponding to the torque applicable to two joints.
 The environment is considered 'solved' when an average reward of +30 per episode is achieved.

-Due to the continuous action space, we solve the environment using the Deep Deterministic Policy Gradient (DDPG) method.
-This is sort of an actor-critic method, where the actor is trained to maximize the expected outcome that is predicted by the critic network.
+Due to the continuous action space, classical value-based methods are hard to apply.
+Instead, we solve the environment using the Deep Deterministic Policy Gradient (DDPG) method.
+This is a flavour of an actor-critic method, where the actor is trained to maximize the expected outcome as is predicted by the critic network.

 I worked on this project as part of the [Deep Reinforcement Learning Udacity Nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893) and adapted the DDPG agent code from [Udacity's Deep Reinforcement Learning Repository](https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-pendulum)